SIakovlev/CarND_Term1_P2/writeup_template.md

 * test set accuracy of ?

 If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
+* The first architecture I tried was LeNet that we used for MNIST dataset in the lab and the accuracy was about 89% on test dataset.
+There were a few problems I have noticed:
+    * Overfitting, i.e. training accuracy was much higher than validation accuracy
+    * Small network capacity, i.e. training accuracy does not achieve at least 99%.
+In other words this architecture does not allow to quickly learn all the details from given dataset.
+* To avoid overfitting I added two dropout layers (see architecture description above).
+To resolve the second problem a one convolution layer was added and output of each convolution layer was connected to the first fully connected layer.
+The last architectural solution was borrowed from the [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) by Pierre Sermanet and Yann LeCun.
+The new architecture provides with a good training rate and allows to achieve a very high accuracy on the training set.
+* The number of epochs was increased to 100 so that training curve achieves plateau for both training and validation sets.
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?
+* **What are some of the important design choices and why were they chosen?** In summary there are 3 important design choices:
+    * One extra convolution layer - increases network capacity
+    * Two dropout layers - reduce overfitting
+    * Outputs of each convolution layer is connected to a fully connected layer

 If a well known architecture was chosen:
 * What architecture was chosen?